Accenture/kx.as.code/docs/Development/Adding-a-Solution.md

 !!! note
     The above snippet is just an example and doesn't represent all the changes made to the values file for NeuVector.

-In this example however, we have chosen not to do that, and to create the `values_template.yaml` instead.
+In this example however, we have chosen not to do use the inline `set_key_values[]` in `metadata.json`, and to create the `values_template.yaml` instead.
 See screenshot.
 It is also possible to mix, and have both the JSON and the values file.
-As per `Helm` standard, the `set_values` will override those in the values file.
+As per `Helm` standard, the `set_key_values[]` will override those in the values file.

 Notice in `metadata.json` the set environment variable `imageTag`, and how it is referenced in `values_template.yaml` as `{{imageTag}}`.
 The KX.AS.CODE framework will automatically substitute the placeholder in `values_template.yaml` with the variable in `metadata.json`.